inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_smart_app_suite_description_v201.md

 ### Questionnaire Feature Coverage

 Not all questionnaire features that are must support within the DTR IG are currently represented in questionnaires tested by the IG.
-Adaptive questionnaires are a notable omission.
 Additional questionnaires testing additional features will be added in the future.